How CS2

 Format is one of the most important variables in CS2 pick'em and prediction markets.
 Here is how events are structured and what it means for how you pick.

 Tier matters for pick'em and prediction markets in a specific way.
 Top events have the deepest prop coverage on Underdog and Sleeper, the most Kalshi market activity, and the most reliable pre-game information because teams are fully prepared and fielding real rosters.
-At smaller events, coverage is thinner and the games are harder to read.
-Teams rest players, trial new configurations, and do not approach a mid-tier online event the same way they approach a LAN Major quarterfinal.
+At smaller events, coverage is thinner and games are harder to read.
+Teams rest players, trial new configurations, and do not approach a mid-tier online event the way they approach a LAN Major quarterfinal.
 Treating them as equivalent is a consistent source of error.

 Playoff variance: Single-elimination CS can turn on a handful of rounds.
 A team can play well for most of a series and lose on a sequence that breaks wrong late in map three.
 The better team does not always win a single BO3.
 Price your confidence accordingly.